monero-project/monero-site/resources/moneropedia/pedersen-commitment.md

 Pedersen commitments mean that the sums can be verified as being equal, but the Monero value of each of the sums and the Monero value of the inputs and outputs individually are undeterminable.
 Pedersen commitments also mean that even the ratio of one input to another, or one output to another is undeterminable.

-It is unclear which inputs are really being spent as the ring signature lists both the real inputs being spent and decoy inputs, therefore you don't actually know which input Pedersen commitments need to be summed up.
+It is unclear which inputs are really being spent as the ring signature lists both the real inputs being spent and decoy inputs, therefore you don't actually know which input Pedersen commitments need to be summed.
 That's okay, because the @RingCT ring signature only has to prove that for one combination of the inputs the outputs are equal to the sum of the inputs.
 For mathematical reasons, this is impossible to forge.

 ### In-depth Information